bigHosting/puppetversions/README.md

 puppetversions tool is built for grabbing package version information from puppet using mcollective, perl, Slim 2.0 and datatablesphpmysql

+Requirements:
+  a) PHP 5.4, should work on 5.3+
+  b) Mysql 5.5
+  c) Apache 2.2
+  d) perl and cron
+  e) mcollective already working

 How it works/Integration: